SupreetiKumari/task2/coptask2/Readme.md

 * yourcode.cpp: Main function file which executes the suitable implementation for matrix multiplication depending on the input received from command line.
 * makefile: Generates the yourcode.out file.
 * Readme.md
+* mean_sd.cpp: Used to calculate mean and standard deviation of time taken by different implementations for matrix multiplication.
+* .dat files: Contains matrix size- timing correspondence for different implementations
+  * pthread.dat
+  * openblas.dat
+  * sequential.dat
 * gnuscriptfiles:
   * f